didntchooseaname/loldrivers-database/src/content/filter-help.md

 **Attack Surface:** Poorly validated `IOCTL` handlers represent significant attack vectors for privilege escalation.

-## Verified and Unverified Filters

-**What it does:** Filters drivers based on their verification status in the original database.

-**Verified Drivers:** Drivers that have been confirmed as legitimate through various verification processes.

-**Unverified Drivers:** Drivers that lack proper verification or have questionable authenticity.

-**Mutual Exclusivity:** These filters are mutually exclusive - a driver cannot be both verified and unverified.

 ## Architecture Filters

 **What it does:** Filters drivers by their target processor architecture.